vryy/4C/doc/readthedocs/bacisetup.rst

 Running examples
 ~~~~~~~~~~~~~~~~

-In ``Input`` there are test examples; all necessary “packages” must have
+In ``tests/input_files`` there are test examples; all necessary “packages” must have
 been activated in the defines-file that was used to configure the
 ``BACI`` at hand.
 For example,

 ::

-   ./baci-release Input/f2_drivencavity20x20_drt.dat xxx
+   ./baci-release tests/input_files/f2_drivencavity20x20_drt.dat xxx

 runs the 2d fluid driven cavity example and writes the output to files
 beginning with ``xxx``.